 Rhett Glauser, a spokesman at ServiceNow, didn’t immediately respond to a message seeking comment.
 The Wall Street Journal previously reported ServiceNow’s roadshow plans.

 Exa Corp.
-(EXA), the maker of software that helps automakers do aerodynamics testing, plans to raise as much as $81.3 million in a June 27 IPO, Bloomberg data show.
+(EXA:US), the maker of software that helps automakers do aerodynamics testing, plans to raise as much as $81.3 million in a June 27 IPO, Bloomberg data show.
 The Burlington, Massachusetts-based company is offering 6.25 million shares for $11 to $13 each, according to a filing today.

 Stifel Financial Corp. is leading the offering and the stock will be listed on the Nasdaq Stock Market under the symbol EXA.